 Daniel Kwak: That was something that stuck with me ever since I was eight or nine years old.
 And just the fact that the most powerful being, Jesus (and He still is, I guess), show to do exactly that.
 It was just beyond comprehension.
 So for me, that’s always my goal.
 My goal is always “How do I add value?”
 The same thing on this podcast, “How do I add value to your listeners?”
 And of course, I’m gonna ask you to be on my podcast, so you can add value to my listeners, right?
 So that’s exactly the best advice I could probably give in real estate investing.

 Joe Fairless: We’re gonna do a lightning round.
 Are you ready for the Best Ever Lightning Round?

-Joe Fairless: Let’s do it.
+Joe Fairless: Alright, let’s do it.
 First, a quick word from our Best Ever partners.

-Joe Fairless: Okay, Sean, best ever book you’ve read?
+Joe Fairless: Okay, best ever book you’ve recently read?

 Joe Fairless: Best ever deal you’ve done?

 Daniel Kwak: Best ever deal I did was probably that eight-unit where I bought no money down, because I was actually able to help the seller from losing money, and I was actually able to give my investors the largest return.

 Joe Fairless: What’s a mistake you’ve made on a transaction?